cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceTemplate.python.md

 The size of the image in gigabytes.

 If not specified, it will inherit the size of its base image.
-For SCRATCH disks, the size must be exactly 375GB.
+For SCRATCH disks, the size must be one of 375 or 3000 GB, with a default of 375 GB.

 Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/google-beta/r/google_compute_instance_template#disk_size_gb GoogleComputeInstanceTemplate#disk_size_gb}